iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

         * *You are not allowed to use long long, malloc, pointers, arrays/tables, or structures*
         * *You are not allowed to hard code any Fibonacci number (except for 1 and 2)*

-💡*Fun Fact : I think it goes back to my high school days.
+> 💡*Fun Fact : I think it goes back to my high school days.
 In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
 Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A. – Kevin Mitnick*
-  <br><br>